Anika-2048/Automatic-Photo-Sorter/README.md

-# Photon - AI-Powered Album Sorter 📸
+# AI-Powered Album Sorter 📸

 An intelligent photo management system that uses facial recognition to automatically organize and sort your photos in shared albums.